-A tax lien foreclosure is when the government forecloses on a property because the owner has failed to pay their property taxes.
+The judicial foreclosure process, also known as tax lien foreclosure, is when the local government forecloses on a property because the owner has failed to pay their delinquent taxes.
 Texas has some of the highest property taxes in the country, resulting in many people not being able to afford to pay.
 When a property owner in Texas fails to pay what they owe, the government enforces their tax lien.
-The lien serves as a legal claim against the property for the unpaid amount the owner owes in taxes.
+The tax lien certificates serves as a legal claim against the property for the amount unpaid in taxes.

 A property with unpaid taxes can’t be refinanced or sold by the owner until the outstanding taxes are paid.
 If left unpaid, the home could end up in foreclosure, negatively impacting a person’s credit score.

 Things you might be surprised to learn about tax lien foreclosures: